Institut d'Études du Judaïsme

 - Institut Martin Buber

-The idea of establishing an institute designed to promote the study of Judaism at the University dates back to the work of the National Center for Advanced Jewish Studies, a research institution founded in 1959 with the Institute of Sociology of the ULB.
-On December 17, 1970, professors and researchers connected to the Universities of Brussels, Ghent and Liege, rallied around this idea, and founded the university Institute for the Study of Judaism Martin Buber.
-Recognised by the Royal Decree of 7 March 1988 establishing a public utility under the name of the Institute for the Study of Judaism, it offers it offers specialisation course in social sciences.
+The idea of establishing an institute designed to promote the study of Judaism at the Université Libre de Bruxelles (ULB) dates back to the work of the National Center for Advanced Jewish Studies, a research institution founded in 1959 within ULB’s Institute of Sociology.
+On 17 December 1970, professors and researchers connected to the universities of Brussels, Ghent and Liege, inspired by this idea, went on to establish the Institute for the Study of Judaism Martin Buber.
+On 7 March 1988, it was recognized by Royal Decree as an institution of public utility under the name of the Institute of Jewish Studies.
+The institution offers specialized training in the humanities and social sciences.
+Important parts of its curriculum have been integrated into the Master's degree in Religious and Secular Sciences at ULB.

-The Institute Library has a large number of books and periodicals on Jews, Judaism and Israel (in French, English, Hebrew, Yiddish, Judeo-Spanish, Dutch, German and other languages).
+The Institute's Library has a large number of books and periodicals on Jews, Judaism and Israel (in French, English, Hebrew, Yiddish, Judeo-Spanish, Dutch, German and other languages).